luperman/Exploratory_Data_Analysis/README.md

 4 files containing the R code to generate the plots 1 to 4.

-4 files containing the png files generated with the 4 files descrbed above.
+4 files containing the png files generated with the 4 files described above.

 The four plots that I have constructed are shown below.